1970s in film: North American cinema

 The decade opened with Hollywood facing a financial slump, reflecting the monetary woes of the nation as a whole during the first half of the decade.
 Despite this, the 1970s proved to be a benchmark decade in the development of cinema, both as an art form and as a business.
 With young filmmakers taking greater risks and restrictions regarding language and sexuality lifting, New Hollywood produced some of the most critically acclaimed and financially successful films since the "golden era" of classical American cinema.

 In the years previous to 1970, Hollywood had begun to cater to the younger generation with films such as The Graduate.
 This proved a folly when anti-war films like R. P. M. and The Strawberry Statement became major box-office flops.
 Even solid films with bankable stars, like the Pearl Harbor epic Tora!
 Tora!
 Tora!, flopped, leaving studios in dire straits financially.
 Unable to repay financiers, studios began selling off land, furniture, clothing, and sets acquired over years of production.
 Nostalgic fans bid on merchandise and collectibles ranging from Judy Garland's sparkling red shoes to MGM's own back lots.

 More of the successful films were those based in the harsh truths of war, rather than the excesses of the 1960s.
 Films like the Francis Ford Coppola-scripted Patton, starring George C. Scott as the World War II general, and Robert Altman's MASH, about a Korean War field hospital, were major box-office draws in 1970.
 Honest, old-fashioned films like Summer of '42, and the Erich Segal adaptation, Love Story, were commercial and critical hits.
 (Love Story and "Summer" remain, as of 2005, two of the most successful films in Hollywood history.
 "Summer", costing US$1,000,000, brought in $25,000,000 at the box office, while "Love Story", with a budget of $2,200,000, earned $106,400,000).

-One of the most insightful films of the decade came from the mind of a Hollywood outsider, Czechoslovakian director Miloš Forman, whose Taking Off became a bold reflection of life at the beginning of the 1970s.
+One of the most insightful films of the decade came from the mind of a Hollywood outsider, Czech director Miloš Forman, whose Taking Off became a bold reflection of life at the beginning of the 1970s.
 The 1971 film satirized the American middle class, following a young girl who runs away from home, leaving her parents free to explore life for the first time in years.
 While the film was never given a wide release in America, it became a major critical achievement both in America and around the world (garnering the film high honors at the Cannes Film Festival and several BAFTA Award nominations).